top of page

 Designer: Marc Jacobs

-Teyana arrived in a red velvet ensemble with the phrase “Harlem Rose” sewn across her cape — lyrics from her own music.
-Her look was a poetic nod to her roots, blending her artistic identity with the legacy of Harlem Renaissance elegance.
-Tailoring was used here like spoken word: subtle, sharp, proud.
+Teyana arrived dressed in red velvet, featuring the phrase “Harlem Rose” sewn across her cape — lyrics from her own music.
+This ensemble served as a poetic homage to her roots.
+It blended her artistic identity with the elegance of the Harlem Renaissance.
+The tailoring here was used like spoken word: subtle yet powerful and proud.

 7. Whoopi Goldberg 🇺🇸 — *Slaves to Fashion* in Sequins